What to Expect, and Why to Expect It - Understanding and Supporting Your Child's Mightier Journey

 - Keep everything charged and out in the open so it's ready for use whenever they're ready

-Contact our Program Specialists if you notice that your child is frustrated while playing, feels that playing is too difficult, or if you would like to talk through how Mightier works.
+Contact our Family Care Team if you notice that your child is frustrated while playing, feels that playing is too difficult, or if you would like to talk through how Mightier works.
 Every child and every family is different, and there is not a "one size fits all" approach to learning.
 Our clinically trained team is happy to partner with you in figuring out how to help your family get the most out of Mightier.